schellenberg/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

 Python Modules
 ---------------

 One of the great things about Python is that there are a lot of modules that extend the basic functionality of Python.
 A module is simply a file (or folder) containing Python functions and variables.
 You have created your own module when you were exploring Reeborg.
-When you typed ``from library import *```, you made all of the functions in the library tab available to your program.
-Please note that although we could use the ``from library import *`` syntax, it can cause problems if you accidentally create a function that has the same name as something you have imported.
-See the second example below for the recommended way to import.
+When you typed ``from library import turn_right``, you made the ``turn_right`` function defined in the library tab available to your program.
+Consider the following ways you can use to import modules in Python.

 .. activecode:: module_intro_1
     :nocodelens:
     :caption: This works, but is not recommended.

-    from math import *
+    from math import sqrt, cos

     print( sqrt(16) )
     print( cos(0) )